DSprtn/GTFO_VR_Plugin/README.md

 ### MISC IN-GAME ACTIONS

+#### RADIAL MENUS

+	Radial menus have been added for selecting watch modes/weapons.
+There are also config options for how much text info should be shown and a quickswitch functionality.
+If you open the menu and close it immediately with it enabled, you will switch to the last weapon you used (if it's available.)

+	Remember to bind the menus if they aren't bound in your current input config!

 #### HAMMER

 	You have to charge the hammer just like in non-VR GTFO.
 You can only hit with it while it's charging/charged.
 	Haptics and sound indicate the charging level.
-A flash of light indicates the hammer is fully charged.
+A flash of light indicates the hammer is 50% charged, and a bigger one indicates it's fully charged.

 	The flash of light and haptics can be turned off.
 	There is also a config option to use the 'old' VR hammer which swings by itself.